Jako/multiTV/README.md

 published | display only multiTVs of published (1), unpublished (0) or both (2) kind of documents | 1
-emptyOutput | return empty string if the multiTV is empty, otherwise return outer template | 1 outputSeparator | string inserted between two row templates | empty
+emptyOutput | return empty string if the multiTV is empty, otherwise return outer template | 1 outputSeparator | string inserted between two row templates | empty firstClass | content of row.class placeholder in the first row | first lastClass | content of row.class placeholder in the last row | first evenClass | content of row.class placeholder in an even row | - oddClass | content of row.class placeholder in an odd row | -

 The default templates for outer template and row template could be defined in the config file for the custom template variable.
 These custom definitions could be overwritten by *rowTpl* and *outerTpl* in snippet call.
 Both template chunks are parsed by PHx (chunkie class).